-(4) Augmented flight crew
+(2) Augmented flight crew

-A flight crew that comprises more than the minimum number required to operate the aircraft and in which each flight crew member can leave their assigned post and be replaced by another appropriately qualified flight crew member for the purpose of inflight rest.
+A flight crew that comprises more than the normal operating flight crew number required to operate the aeroplane and in which each flight crew member can leave their assigned post and be replaced by another appropriately qualified flight crew member for the purpose of in-flight rest.

-(5) Cabin Crew member
+(3) Cabin crew member

-A crew member who performs, in the interest of the safety of passengers, duties assigned by the operator or the Pilot in Command (PIC) of the aircraft, but who shall not act as a flight crew member.
+A crew member who performs, in the interest of the safety of passengers, duties assigned by the operator or the Pilot-in-Command of the aircraft, but who shall not act as a flight crew member.

-(6) Crew member
+(4) Crew member

-A person assigned by an operator to perform duties on board an aircraft, including, Flight crew member and Cabin crew member.
+A person assigned by an operator to perform duties on board an aircraft.

-(7) Day Off
+(5) Day Off